CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 Tenants and namespaces allow for grouping and subgrouping of topics.

-What a pulsar add-on basically is, is a tenant/namespace pair that allows you to create and use as many topics as you wantt following this pattern:
+A Clever Cloud Pulsar add-on is basically a `tenant/namespace` pair that allows you to create and use topics following this pattern:

-`{persistent|non-persistent}://user_id/pulsar_addon_id/name_of_your_topic`
+`{persistent|non-persistent}://<CLEVER_CLOUD_TENANT_ID>/<ADDON_ID>/<TOPIC_NAME>`

 ## Authorization

-Pulsar addon uses (Biscuit for Pulsar)[https://github.com/CleverCloud/biscuit-pulsar/commits/master] implementation which is directly pluggable to the Pulsar authentication and authorization system.
-Each addon exposes its own biscuit token.
+Pulsar add-on uses (Biscuit for Pulsar)[https://github.com/CleverCloud/biscuit-pulsar] implementation which is directly pluggable to the Pulsar authentication and authorization system.
+Each add-on exposes its own Biscuit token.

 ### Usage

 We advise you to use (`pulsarctl`)[https://github.com/streamnative/pulsarctl] provided by StreamNative.
-Here is an example to list topics in your addon (in your namespace):
+Here is an example to list topics in your add-on (in your namespace):

 ```bash
 pulsarctl --admin-service-url https://<PULSAR_REST_URL> --auth-params <BISCUIT> --auth-plugin org.apache.pulsar.client.impl.auth.AuthenticationToken topics list <tenant>/<namespace>